inBeat/inbeat-website/content/top-influencers/instagram/bakers/japan/_index.md

 ---
-title: Top 10 Bakers Instagram Influencers In Japan In 2023
+title: Top 10 Bakers Instagram Influencers In Japan In 2024
 description: >-
-  Find top bakers Instagram influencers in Japan in 2023.
-Most popular hashtags: #bakery #bread #stayhome #sourdough.
+  Find top bakers Instagram influencers in Japan in 2024.
+Most popular hashtags: #bread #bakery #stayhome.
 platform: Instagram
-hits: 66
+hits: 73
-text_top: Analyze the top-rated Instagram accounts on inBeat.
+text_top: Analyze the most popular Instagram influencers on inBeat.
-text_bottom: Our search engine has 66 Instagram influencers like this in Japan for you to connect with.
+text_bottom: inBeat has 73 Instagram influencers like this in Japan for you to connect with.
 profiles:
   - username: "nov1966"
     fullname: >-